ngworker/lumberjack/README.md

 #### Logger usage

-Now that we have defined our first Lumberjack logger, let's use it to log logs from our application.
+Now that we have defined our first Lumberjack logger let's use it to log logs from our application.

 ```ts
 import { Component, OnInit } from '@angular/core';